Ménière disease (or idiopathic endolymphatic hydrops) is an inner ear disorder and as such can affect balance and hearing.

 - possible: definitive vertigo with no associated hearing loss

-Although considered to be idiopathic, there is an association with inner ear effusions and endolyphatic hydrops.
+Although considered to be idiopathic, there is an association with inner ear effusions and endolymphatic hydrops.

-Reduced visualisation of saccular duct and endolymphatic sinus are features 6.
-At high-resolution temporal bone CT, the vestibular aqueduct is either small or not visible at all, in contrast to the congenital large vestibular aquaeduct syndrome.
+Reduced visualisation of the saccular duct and endolymphatic sinus are featured 6.
+At high-resolution temporal bone CT, the vestibular aqueduct is either small or not visible at all, in contrast to the congenital large vestibular aqueduct syndrome.

 History and etymology

 It is named after the French physician Prosper Ménière (1799-1862) who first recognised vertigo as an inner ear disorder.

 - 1. Beasley NJ, Jones NS.
 Menière's disease: evolution of a definition.
 J Laryngol Otol.
 1997;110 (12): 1107-13.
 Pubmed citation

 - 2. De Sousa LC, Piza MR, Da Costa SS.
 Diagnosis of Meniere's disease: routine and extended tests.
 Otolaryngol.
 Clin.
 North Am.
 2003;35 (3): 547-64.
 Pubmed citation

 - 3. Tanioka H, Kaga H, Zusho H et-al. MR of the endolymphatic duct and sac: findings in Menière disease.
 AJNR Am J Neuroradiol.
 1997;18 (1): 45-51.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation